WorldStrides Impact

 Participants are eligible to apply for this scholarship if they have registered for a WorldStrides program/tour and meet at least one of the following eligibility factors:

-Identify with one or more of the following: White, Black/African American, Hispanic/Latinx, Asian, Indigenous People, American Indian, LGBTQIA+, Alaskan Native, Native Hawaiian, First Generation College/University Student, US Military Veteran, Student with Disability/Disabilities, Pell Grant Recipient
+Identify with one or more of the following: White, Black/African American, Hispanic/Latinx, Asian, Indigenous People, American Indian, LGBTQIA+, Alaskan Native, Native Hawaiian, First Generation College/University Student, US Military Veteran, Participant with Disability/Disabilities, Pell Grant Recipient

 Financial hardship: Individuals with an annual adjusted gross household income up to $85,000 or can provided documentation that the participant qualifies for a financial subsidy demonstrating financial hardship (ex. qualified for free or reduced school lunch, Map or Pell grants, Section 8, or low-income housing subsidy)